cwaldren/Unity/readme.md

 General steps to create a project:
 -
-1. Create a new Unity Project and add code to the Assest folder.
+1. Create a new Unity Project and add code to the Assets folder.
 2. Import the .unityPackage for Kinect to the project.
 3. Create a empty GameObject and add the BodySourceManager script to it.
 Name this BodySourceManager
 4. Add a character model, be sure this is designed to match that of Kinect Y follows the direction of the bone.